JAndrassy/WiFiEspAT/README.md

 ### the WiFiClient class differences

 * `connectSSL` is not implemented.
 It will be implemented as soon the AT firmware supports passive mode for SSL connection.
+* `write(file)` variant of write function for efficient sending of SD card file. see SDWebServer.ino example
+* `write(callback)` variant of write function for efficient sending with a callback function. see SDWebServer.ino example
 * `abort` closes the TCP connection without waiting for the remote side
 * `getLinkId` returns the coresponding linkId of AT firmware for advanced use.
 It returns WIFIESPAT_NO_LINK if the client is unconnected.
 The valid range is from 0 to WIFIESPAT_LINKS_COUNT.